 As the saying goes, change is the only constant in life.
-This fact, which is absolutely true, applies equally to boards of directors of community associations who are tasked with operating their communities consistently with the existing documents even if those documents no longer fit the needs of the community or no longer comply with existing laws.
+This fact applies equally to boards of directors of community associations who are tasked with operating their communities consistently with existing governing documents, even if those documents no longer fit the needs of the community or no longer comply with existing laws.

 The general question of whether Governing Documents should be amended has no correct answer.
 Instead the board’s investigation should consider many factors, including the following:

 - The age of the Governing Documents.
 For instance, how many laws have been amended since the documents were created?

 - The existing scheme of the community.
 For instance, do most owners now have small children; what is the existing mix between owner occupants and investor owners?

 - The operation of the association.
 For instance, should there be more or less board members, does the quorum requirement need to change?

 Now is a perfect time to review and make appropriate changes, if necessary, and to get in front of some of the proposed legislative changes which did not pass this year but will come up again in the near future.